Team directory: L

 Paul Lendway,

-Paul Lendway is a fifth-year Ph.D. candidate in political science at Yale University studying inequality, populism, and social movements.
-His research has been accepted for publication at American Politics Research, Environmental Politics, and the Yale Journal of International Affairs.
-He has presented his research at a wide range of organizations, including the American Political Science Association, Harvard University, the University of Pennsylvania, and Yale University.
+Paul Lendway is a sixth-year Ph.D. candidate in political science at Yale University studying inequality, populism, and social movements.
+His first dissertation paper (R&R at Political Behavior) posits and tests a theoretical framework for how populist appeals increase mass support for democratic erosion.
+His research has been published at American Politics Research, Environmental Politics, and the Yale Journal of International Affairs.

 Jim Levinsohn, Dean, Jackson School of Global Affairs & Charles W. Goodyear Professor in Global Affairs, Professor of Economics and Management